New Moon on

 True anomaly ∠48.8°

-The true anomaly is ∠48.8°.
-At the beginning of the next synodic month the true anomaly is going to be ∠78.1°.
+The true anomaly of the Moon orbit is ∠48.8° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠78.1°.

 Moon after perigee

-3 days after point of perigee on 15 May 2015 at 00:23 in ♈ Aries.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 8 days, until the Moon reaches the point of next apogee on 26 May 2015 at 22:12 in ♍ Virgo.
+3 days since point of perigee on 15 May 2015 at 00:23 in ♈ Aries the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 8 days until the Moon reaches the point of next apogee on 26 May 2015 at 22:12 in ♍ Virgo.

 Distance to Moon 376 893 km